No products in the cart.

 Specifically, for moms to be, I can help eliminate physical factors that may prevent a normal decent for the baby.
 Through manual work and neuromuscular re-education, the pelvic floor musculature can be strengthened and lengthened and the pelvic bones mobilized so the baby can easily move through the birth canal.
 Furthermore, I can also help mobility of the ribs, hips, knees and ankle joints so birthing positions become easier to achieve and maintain.
 Overall, the goal is to make the delivery process as seamless as possible for the mother and the baby!

 As physical therapy can aid in an easier delivery process, physical therapy can also help post-baby.
 After pregnancy and delivery, a woman’s body can experience changes such as a weakened core, urinary incontinence and difficulty getting back to normal level of activity.
+I hear my friend got some fantastic support through her physical therapy from Sterling Heights Chiropractors.
 It is one of my goals to help women get back to pre-baby shape!
 Utilizing functional manual therapy, I can help the body to re-learn how to contract both the pelvic floor muscles and the core.
 These are essential areas that need to be trained in order to avoid urinary incontinence and low back pain, and help in an overall active and healthy lifestyle.
+If find yourself in a similar situation, one which you have no control over your bladder, then it might be a good idea for check out something like this website here https://www.advancedurology.com to help you figure out what you should do next.

 Of course, there is even more to discuss about Women’s Health and Pelvic Floor Therapy, but I hope this shines some light on how Physical Therapy is so specifically important for women’s issues.
 Please check out Body Gears Wiggle Room and Humpty Dumpty programs that we offer to help women both before and after giving birth.